 The Federal Reserve Act requires that each member bank subscribe to the capital stock of the Reserve Bank in an amount equal to 6 percent of the capital and surplus of the member bank.
 These shares are nonvoting with a par value of \$100 and may not be transferred or hypothecated.
 As a member bank's capital and surplus changes, its holdings of Reserve Bank stock must be adjusted.
 Currently, only one-half of the subscription is paid-in and the remainder is subject to call.
-By law, each Reserve Bank is required to pay each member bank an annual dividend of 6 percent on the paid-in capital stock.
-This cumulative dividend is paid semiannually.
 A member bank is liable for Reserve Bank liabilities up to twice the par value of stock subscribed by it.